apache/nifi-minifi-cpp/CONFIGURE.md

      nifi.flowfile.repository.rocksdb.compression=zlib
      nifi.content.repository.rocksdb.compression=auto

+### Configuring compaction for rocksdb database

+Rocksdb has an option to run compaction at specific intervals not just when needed.

+     in minifi.properties
+     nifi.flowfile.repository.rocksdb.compaction.period=2 min
+     nifi.database.content.repository.rocksdb.compaction.period=2 min

 #### Shared database

 It is also possible to use a single database to store multiple repositories with the `minifidb://` scheme.